 Below: George has recorded his NOK his sister Mrs. Sarah Thompson of Belfast, Ireland.

 George sailed from London 29 Oct 1927 aged 22 years on ‘Osterley’ to Fremantle.
 His last address was Government Institution Centre, Co.
 Antrim, Ireland.

 Prior to enlisting, George was living 50 Francis Street, Perth and working as a yardman.

 Unfortunately we know little of George’s movements after returning to WA.
 Sadly he would not have had any family to welcome him home and be there for him.
-A problem facing many former POWs who came to WA as young men without families.
+A problem facing many former POWs who came to WA as young men without families, particularly from UK.

-Working for Bunnings Mills at Manjimup his death was sad and must have shocked his workmates.
-How strange to survive 3 1/2 years as a POW working in shocking conditions and die in an accident such as thing is quite staggering.
+Working for the state government timber mill Deanmill (known as Mill No. 1) 5 km Manjimup his death was quite tragic and must have shocked his workmates.
+How tragic to survive 3 1/2 years as a POW working and surviving in shocking conditions and die in an accident such as this is quite staggering.

-He died at Manjimup 5 Jan 1950 aged 45 years.
+He died at the Manjimup Hospital 5 Jan 1950 aged 44 years.
 He was buried at Manjimup Cemetery.

 You can read further details about George’s death recorded under